lightning/bolts/01-messaging.md

 Nodes wait for receipt of the other's features to simplify error diagnosis when features are incompatible.

-The feature masks are split into local features (which only affect the protocol between these two nodes) and global features (which can affect HTLCs and are thus also advertised to other nodes).

 ### The `error` Message